daksh1000/toolprac-crewai-project/README.md

 $ crewai run
 ```

-This command initializes the toolprac Crew, assembling the agents and assigning them tasks as defined in your configuration.
+This command initializes the Toolprac Crew, assembling the agents and assigning them tasks as defined in your configuration.
+You will be prompted to enter a topic for the motivational email.
+The crew will then draft, format, and send the email.

-This example, unmodified, will run the create a `report.md` file with the output of a research on LLMs in the root folder.

 ## Understanding Your Crew

+The Toolprac Crew is composed of two main AI agents:

+- **Email_agent**: An expert in providing clear, insightful, and supportive advice.
+This agent drafts personalized, empathetic emails based on user preferences and a given topic.
+- **Email_Formatter_Agent**: An expert in HTML and CSS email design.
+This agent transforms plain text emails into visually appealing and engaging HTML emails and handles the sending process.

-The toolprac Crew is composed of multiple AI agents, each with unique roles, goals, and tools.
-These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve complex objectives.
+These agents collaborate on a series of tasks, defined in `config/tasks.yaml`, leveraging their collective skills to achieve the objective of sending well-crafted advisory emails.
 The `config/agents.yaml` file outlines the capabilities and configurations of each agent in your crew.

 ## Support